-2.1 For the limiting case of a massless cable ($\mu=0$), the cable remains straight and has a constant internal tension T_3 .
-Find formulas for the angle θ and T_3 T in terms of V,m, F_W and air density ρ .
-This is just a statics problem for the balloon; use Archimedes principle to find the buoyancy force on the balloon.
+2.1 For the limiting case of a massless cable ($\mu = 0$), the cable remains straight and has a constant internal tension T. Find formulas for the angle θ and T in terms of V,m, F_W and air density ρ .